Azure/azure-iot-sdks/tools/iothub-explorer/readme.md

 #iothub-explorer
-A sample CLI tool to manage device clients using the Azure IoT Hub service SDK.
-The tool enables you to manage the devices in the identity register, monitor device-to-cloud messages, and send cloud-to-device commands.
+A sample CLI tool to manage IoT devices using the Azure IoT Hub service SDK.
+The tool enables you to manage the devices in the identity registry, monitor device-to-cloud messages, and send cloud-to-device commands.
+You can also use the tool to schedule jobs on the device (e.g., firmware update).

 [![npm version](https://badge.fury.io/js/iothub-explorer.svg)](https://badge.fury.io/js/iothub-explorer)